-People often misunderstand that once they have filed for bankruptcy, they are discharged of all their debts, or they are forgiven from paying all debts.
+People often misunderstand that filing for bankruptcy discharges or absolves them from paying all debts.
 This is not true.
-There are two types of debts, dischargeable debts, and debts that cannot be discharged.
+There are two types of debts: dischargeable debts and debts that cannot be discharged.

 What is bankruptcy?

-In simple words, bankruptcy is when a person or a company is no longer in a position to pay their debts while the creditors are still pressuring them to pay the dues.
-The individual or company announces in public that there is no money left to pay and that he/it is granted relief from harassment by the creditors.
+In simple words, bankruptcy is when a person or a company can no longer pay their debts while creditors are pressuring them to pay dues.
+The individual or company makes a public announcement that they don’t have money to pay, and that they are relieved from creditor harassment.

-The court sends a communication to the creditors of the applicant, to not pursue the matter any further related to the recovery of the amount from the debtor.
+The court sends a communication to the applicant’s creditors to not pursue the matter any further related to the recovery of the amount from the debtor.

 Are all the debts dischargeable in bankruptcy?

-There are certain debts that the court allows the bankrupt person not to pay after filing for bankruptcy, while there are certain debts that he is required to pay even after the judgment.
-The debts that the court allows the person not to pay are known as dischargeable debts, while the obligations that he is required to pay are known as non-dischargeable debts.
+Dischargeable debts are certain debts the court allows the bankrupt person not to pay after filing for bankruptcy.
+On the other hand, non-dischargeable debts are those he is required to pay even after the judgment.

 Which debts are not discharged in bankruptcy?

-The debts that are discharged in bankruptcy vary from case-to-case and from chapter-to-chapter of the bankruptcy code.
-According to chapter 11 of the bankruptcy code, where a business hopes to become profitable after a reorganization plan, the approved debts in the reorganization plan to be paid by the debtor become non-dischargeable debts while those debts that are not approved become dischargeable debts.
+Debts discharged in bankruptcy vary from case to case and chapter to chapter of the bankruptcy code.
+According to chapter 11 of the bankruptcy code, where a business hopes to become profitable after a reorganization plan, the approved debts to be paid by the debtor in the reorganization plan become non-dischargeable debts.
+Meanwhile, unapproved debts become dischargeable debts.

-According to chapter 13 bankruptcy, an individual debtor or a small business owner, like a proprietorship business, is required to repay all debts within a period of three to five years in monthly installments.
+According to chapter 13 bankruptcy, an individual debtor or a small business owner, like a proprietorship business, needs to repay all debts in monthly installments within a period of three to five years.
 However, some debts like court fees and homeowner’s association fees can be discharged.

-As per chapter 7 of the bankruptcy code, some common debts that can be discharged are credit card debts, unpaid taxes, bad checks, utility bills, court judgments, money owed on lease, and others.
-While debts that cannot be discharged are debts to government agencies, recent taxes, federal tax liens, and debts that debtors successfully challenge.
+Chapter 7 of the bankruptcy code states common dischargeable debts.
+These are debts from credit cards, unpaid taxes, bad checks, utility bills, court judgments, lease, and others.
+Debts that cannot be discharged are debts to government agencies, recent taxes, federal tax liens, and debts that debtors successfully challenge.